stenglein-lab/taxonomy_pipeline/README.md

 HeLa	/home/databases/human/GCRh38
 ```

 In this example, any datasets whose fastq file names contain the text `_M_` or `_F_` will be host-filtered using the bowtie2 index located at `/home/databases/fly/Dmel_genome_transcriptome` and any datasets whose fastq file names contain the text `Hela` or `HeLa` will be filtered using the GCRh38 human reference genome.
-Note that bowtie2 indexes are actually made up of files and the paths listed in the example above are the *prefix* of all those files (they are the path that will be passed to the bowtie2 `-x` command line argument).
+Note that bowtie2 indexes are actually made up of 6 files and the paths listed in the example above are the prefix of all those files (this prefix is passed to the bowtie2 `-x` command line argument).

 ```
 # bowtie2 indexes are made up of 6 files